 Quick Links:

-The Madison Plan of Study form is your "contract", if you will, with the foundation that outlines the path you plan to take to earn your master's degree.
-In it, you will specify the courses you expect to take at Ashland, roughly when you will take them, and the track you will take to finish your degree.
+The Madison Plan of Study form is your "contract", if you will, with the foundation.
+It outlines the path you plan to take to earn your master's degree.
+In it, you will specify the courses you expect to take at Ashland, when you expect to take them and the track you will take to finish your degree.

 Keep in mind that this is a plan.
 As you well know, plans can (and often do) change.
 It's hard to project the courses that will be offered in any given semester two or more years out.
 Today, you may plan to finish by way of the qualifying examination, but it's entirely possible you may discover in your studies some aspect of the American experience that sparks a new plan to write a thesis or develop a capstone project.
 This is fine and entirely normal.
 Your program advisor will work with you to amend your plan of study at that time.